-(b) Upon request, DADS furnishes a parent agency with an application packet for a branch office license.

-(c) An agency must submit to DADS a complete and correct application packet and the required license fee for a branch office license in accordance with the instructions provided with the application packet.
-A complete and correct application packet includes all documents and information that DADS requests as part of the application process.

-(d) DADS reviews an application packet for a branch office license to determine whether it is complete and correct.

-(1) DADS processes an application packet for a branch office license according to the time frames in §97.31 of this chapter (relating to Time Frames for Processing and Issuing a License).
+(b) To apply for a branch office license, an agency must submit an application for the license to HHSC through the online portal, in accordance with §558.12 of this subchapter (relating to General Application).

-(2) If an agency receives a notice from DADS that some or all of the information required by this section is missing or incomplete, the agency must submit the required information no later than 30 days after the date of the notice.
-If an agency fails to submit the required information within 30 days after the notice date, DADS considers the application for a branch office license incomplete and denies the application.
-If DADS denies the application, DADS does not refund the license fee.

-(e) A designated survey office conducts a review of an agency's request to establish a branch office.
+(c) A designated survey office conducts a review of an agency's request to establish a branch office.
 The survey office makes a recommendation to approve or disapprove the branch office request.

-(f) DADS approves or denies the application for a branch office license after considering the designated survey office's recommendation.
-If DADS denies the application, DADS sends the agency a written notice:
+(d) HHSC approves or denies the application for a branch office license after considering the designated survey office's recommendation.
+If HHSC denies the application, HHSC sends the agency a written notice:

-(1) informing the agency of its decision; and
+(1) of its decision; and

-(2) providing the agency with an opportunity to appeal its decision through a formal hearing process as described in §97.601 of this chapter (relating to Enforcement Actions).
+(2) the agency’s opportunity to appeal its decision through a formal hearing process as described in §558.601 of this chapter (relating to Enforcement Actions).

-(g) CMS approves or denies the branch location if an agency is licensed to provide licensed and certified home health services.
+(e) CMS approves or denies the branch location if an agency is licensed to provide licensed and certified home health services.

-(h) A branch office license expires on the same expiration date as the parent agency's license, and the agency may renew it with the parent agency's license.
+(f) A branch office license expires on the same expiration date as the parent agency's license.
+To renew a branch office license, the license holder must submit, to HHSC through the online portal, a complete and accurate renewal application and all required fees for the branch office license application, and the agency may renew it with the parent agency's license.

-(i) DADS mails the branch office license to the parent agency.
+(g) If HHSC grants a branch office license, it provides the branch office license to the license holder for the parent agency and branch office.
 The branch office must post the license in a conspicuous place on the licensed branch office premises.

-(j) A branch office must comply with §97.321 of this title (relating to Standards for Branch Offices) and the additional standards that relate to the agency's authorized categories under the license.
+(h) A branch office must comply with §558.321 of this title (relating to Standards for Branch Offices) and the additional standards that relate to the agency's authorized categories under the license.

-(k) DADS may conduct a survey of a branch office after issuance of the license to verify compliance with the statute and this chapter.
+(i) Unless an agency is exempt from the survey, as specified in §558.503 of this chapter (relating to Exemption From a Survey), HHSC does not renew a branch office license if it has not conducted a health survey of a branch office after issuance of the license to verify compliance with the Statute and this chapter.

 §558.29.
 Application and Issuance of an Alternate Delivery Site License.

-(a) An agency with a license to provide hospice services may qualify for an alternate delivery site license if the parent agency:
+(a) An agency with a license to provide hospice services may qualify for an ADS license if the parent agency:

-(1) is in substantial compliance with the statute and this chapter; and
+(1) is in substantial compliance with the Statute and this chapter; and

 (2) has no enforcement action pending against its license.